 With white label reseller hosting, you operate entirely under your brand.
 Your clients log in to a client portal or reseller dashboard that’s fully branded for your company.

+You can manage clients’ websites, their hosting accounts, customers’ data, and their disk space usage, all from one place.
 Many hosting reseller programs include tools for client management, automated billing, and ticket systems so you can provide responsive support.

-Some providers offer free extras, like free website migrations, free SSL certificates, and built-in cpanel accounts, so you can provide more value to your customers.
+You can also connect with a dedicated support team from the provider, ensuring customer satisfaction without having to handle every technical issue yourself.
+Some providers offer free extras, like free website migrations, free SSL certificates, and built-in cPanel accounts, so you can provide more value to your customers.

 Discover: White Label WordPress Care Plan